-The sound box consists in two perfect circles connected through lobes and a rectangular box containing the keys.
-The length of diapason is equal to the circumference of circles.
+The soundbox consists of two perfect circles connected through lobes and a rectangular box containing the keys.
+The string length is equal to the circumference of circles.
 Four triangular sound holes with little holes at the edges are cut in the first circle.
 A large quadripartite rosette with vegetable decoration is carved in the second circle.
-A long interlace made of 11 knots and 12 spaces is cut all along the rectangular keyboard lid.
+An interlace decoration made of 11 knots and 12 spaces is cut all along the rectangular keyboard lid.

-All these features are unique among all depictions of the instrument.
-In other articles I examined these characteristics in the light of musical theory, astronomy and cosmology of the time.
-In this paper I would like to focus on the interpretation of the keyboard with 11 keys within the octave, describing a possible reconstruction of it.
+Some of these features are unique among all depictions of the instrument.
+In other articles, I examined these characteristics in the light of musical theory, astronomy, and cosmology of the time.
+In the present paper I would like to focus on the interpretation of the keyboard with 11 keys within the octave, describing a possible reconstruction of it.

 This report gives rise to more doubts than certainties.

-Santiago instrument looks as the more complicated version of the wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.
+Santiago instrument appears to be the more complicated version of a wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.

 We know nothing about the wheel and we assume it was a wooden one with rosin on it.
 Then we don't know wether the performer used to lift any of the strings from the wheel occasionally or not.

 We ignore both the tuning and the keyboard mechanism in detail.
 It is possible that different solutions have been adopted here and there in different moments and places, including a simpler version with no keyboard at all.